 village whose bright red turban, decorated with silver coins and tassels, sets them apart from the other communities.
 Even the babies wear elaborately decorated hats and colourful outfits.
 The women here are known for their exquisite hand woven brocade and intricate embroidery that is synanimous with the image of Sapa.
 Wherever you look you are sure to see women working away with a needle and thread.
 This community has some interesting rituals that you can learn about when you visit their village.
 They worship family ancestors and and the spirit Ban Vuong who they believe to be the earliest ancestor.
 You can discover their fascinating method of choosing land to build a house on involving the ritual placing of a bowl of rice in the land overnight.

-Sun dried fresh off the fabric
+Sun drying the fabric after dyeing.

 Also living at the foot of the mountains and along the rivers, are the Tay

 communities who are famous for their stilt houses.
 These agricultural communities are known for their production of rice, corn and tabacco.
 You will see the local people in their simple yet beautiful hand dyed, indigo outfits tirelessly tending to their crops throughout the day.
 They also craft handmade tools using rattan and bamboo that is grown locally.
 As you admire their handywork you can also discover the interesting belief systems that underpin this community.
 As well as worshipping ancestors, this ethnic minority group also worship the house spirit, the kitchen spirit and the midwife.

 The finished product, awash with colour.

 All of these cultures come together in the colourful, lively explosion that is the weekend markets

 .
 Set in the heart of Sapa town